 Grade 7 Immunization Program

-Clinics are held in all elementary schools in London and Middlesex County throughout the school year.
+Immunization clinics are held in elementary schools in London and Middlesex County throughout the school year.
+Learn more →

 Date of creation: February 21, 2013